Click on the features below for a detailed description

 All plans include the first 20,000 searches per month.
-Use the slider below to calculate the cost for additional searches.
+Use the slider below to calculate the cost of additional searches.
 As the volume grows, so do the discounts.

 We charge based on a combination of feature usage and search volume.
 All our plans include the first 20,000 searches per month.
 We only charge for completed searches and apply discounts as your search volume grows.
 We do not charge for bots, software updates or standard tech support.